Indonesia Public Holiday & Leave Entitlement Policy | Aniday

 Annual leave

-This is a legally mandated benefit that provides employees with paid time off for rest and recreation.
+This legally mandated benefit provides employees with paid time off for rest and recreation.
 The amount of leave an employee is entitled to depends on their length of service with the company, with a maximum of 24 days per year for employees who have worked for the same company for more than 10 years.

 Sick leave